-How you balance Vigor, Vitality, and Endurance depends on how many Estus Flask upgrades you have gotten from mid to late game.
-Heavy armors used to be quite effective in the last two parts of Dark Souls, but they do not prove to be as effective, but they do provide good damage reduction.
+How you balance Vigor, Vitality, and Endurance depends on how many Estus Flask upgrades you have gotten from mid to late.
+Heavy armor used to be quite effective in the last two parts of Dark Souls, but they do not prove to be as effective, but they do provide sound damage reduction.

-The Knight’s Long sword is a perfect and effective weapon, especially early in the game.
+The Knight’s Long sword is perfect and effective, especially early in the game.
 It is pretty reliable and has fast attack patterns.
-The only drawback is that it becomes outclassed quite fast by the weapons that have higher damage potential.
+The only drawback is that the weapons with higher potential damage become outclassed quickly.

-It is recommended that you pick up the Broadsword as soon as you reach the High Wall of Lothric.
-It has capabilities identical to the Long sword, but the only difference being the more significant damage for Broadsword.
+You should pick up the Broadsword as soon as you reach the High Wall of Lothric.
+It has capabilities identical to the Long sword, but the only difference is the more significant damage to Broadsword.

-From this point on, you can decide to upgrade the Broadsword and add properties of your choice to it.
-You can also transition it to the Irithyll Straight Sword as soon as you reach the later part of Undead Settlement.
+From now on, you can upgrade the Broadsword and add properties of your choice.
+You can also transition it to the Irithyll Straight Sword when you reach the later part of Undead Settlement.

-This weapon also has similar attack patterns to that of the Long sword and the Broadsword.
+This weapon has similar attack patterns to the Long sword and the Broadsword.
 Still, it has a natural Frostbite property that allows it to reduce the stamina of enemies significantly.

 It requires Twinkling Titanite to upgrade it, which can be a bit frustrating to collect as it is a rare item, and it cannot get the perks of bonus damage from things like Gold Pine Resin.

-If you like heavier-hitting weapons, you would like to pick up the Claymore found at the fire-breathing dragon in High Wall of Lothric.
-This weapon is a lightweight greatsword that can be used in however transition you want, that is both in one-handed or two-handed battle.
+If you like heavier-hitting weapons, you would like to pick up the Claymore found at the fire-breathing dragon in the High Wall of Lothric.
+This lightweight greatsword can be used in any transition you want, both in a one-handed or two-handed battle.

-Heavier weapons are a bit more challenging to wield due to their long animations, but many players prefer the two-handed style of gameplay.
+Heavier weapons are more challenging due to their long animations, but many players prefer the two-handed gameplay style.

-It would help if you also considered the Uchigatana, a parry-style weapon which is also the game’s one of the popular choices.
-The Butcher’s Knife is also a great solid choice that can heal you as you battle and kill your enemies.
+It would help if you also considered the Uchigatana, a parry-style weapon that is also the game’s popular choice.
+The Butcher’s Knife is a great solid choice that can heal you as you battle and kill your enemies.

 The Depp Battle Axe is very effective and suitable for most games for people who like axes.
-Arstor’s Spear is also an excellent choice for people who want to go for a spear weapon.
+Astor’s Spear is also an excellent choice for people who want a spear weapon.

 If you prefer a dexterity-based weapon, you can continue to focus points on the dexterity stat instead of the strength stat.
 Or you can alter a dexterity-based weapon by infusing it with a gem to change its bonuses.

-Knight Armor is very powerful, but as you further progress in the game, you may realize that the average damage reduction on the armor might be reducing your performance in the game.
+Knight Armor is very powerful, but as you progress in the game, you may realize that the average damage reduction on the armor might reduce your performance in the game.

 An upgrade you will find is the Lothric Knight Set.
 This will drop off Lothric Knights.
 Each piece has a slight drop rate, so you will want to use a rusted coin to increase item discovery when farming the set.
 This set has better physical damage reduction, poise, and tolerance for magic than a regular Knight set.

 Once you are halfway through the game, you can farm the Silver Knight Set from Silver Knights.
-This gear is an upgrade from the Lothric Knight Set as it has less weight and has better capabilities in general.
+This gear is an upgrade from the Lothric Knight Set as it generally has less weight and better capabilities.
 You can also consider farming the Cathedral Knight Set or the Gundyr’s Set when you are mid to late game.
 You can also purchase the Exil Armor Set.

 All three of these armors have high weight requirements so having increased vitality is a priority to wear these armors and use your rolling ability.
 Finally, Havel’s Set armor is weighty and protective and a grand prize for the players with high points in vitality.

 The shield is also one of the critical factors in the game for the Knight class.
-The first upgrade for your shield is not earned until the last hours of the game, and that too has similar attributes.
+The first upgrade for your shield is not earned until the game’s last hours, and that also has similar attributes.
 Golden Wing Crest Shield is the name of the upgraded shield you might acquire, even though the starter shield lasts you for the entirety of the game.

 But if you are a big fan of making your shield a big part of your build, then you can consider looking at the list of great shields in the game, a few of which will let you perform weapon skills when equipped.

 Magic stat in Dark Souls 3 isn’t entirely useful for lower levels.
-Many players have realized that you need to place almost 45 to 50 points into Intelligence or Faith to make your powers useful enough for progression.
+Many players have realized that you must place almost 45 to 50 points into Intelligence or Faith to make your powers useful for progression.

-Due to this, the strength Knight build does not go well with the magic build as it will finally require too many points to become reliable.
-It is totally up to you how you place your points while keeping this in mind.
+Due to this, the strength Knight build does not go well with the magic build, as it will require too many points to become reliable.
+It is up to you to place your points while keeping this in mind.

-The suggested builds are for the players looking for a simple but effective build to play the game with.
-It might not be for everyone, but this guide is for you if you are starting the game and looking for direction.
+The suggested builds are for players looking for a simple but effective build to play the game with.
+It might not be for everyone, but if you start the game and seek direction, this guide is for you.

-For experienced players, this guide leaves room for dexterity or quality that they prefer or want to include faith-based abilities into their builds.
-In short, this guide will enable the players to have a more pleasant experience with the game when they go in prepared and have a sense of what they want to do and how to do it.
+For experienced players, this guide leaves room for dexterity or quality they prefer or want to include faith-based abilities into their builds.
+In short, this guide will give the players a more pleasant experience with the game when they go in prepared and have a sense of what they want and how to do it.